Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue vs. Arizona BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest between the No. 1 Arizona Wildcats (8-0) and No. 3 Purdue Boilermakers (9-1) squaring off at Gainbridge Fieldhouse has a projected final score of 80-77 (according to our computer prediction) in favor of Arizona, so it should be a tight matchup.
-The game will start at 4:30 PM ET on December 16.
+Saturday's game at Gainbridge Fieldhouse has the No. 1 Arizona Wildcats (8-0) squaring off against the No. 3 Purdue Boilermakers (9-1) at 4:30 PM ET (on December 16).
+Our computer prediction projects a close 80-77 win for Arizona, so it should be a tight matchup.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!